biocore/emp/figures/README.md

 * `metadata_refine_step2_samples.ipynb`
 * `metadata_refine_step3_qiita.ipynb`

-A notebook for looking up higher (less semantically granular) terms for a given ENVO biome term, which is incorporated in step 2 above, is in `code/01-metadata`:
+A notebook for looking up higher (less semantically granular) terms for a given ENVO biome term (climbing up the hierarchy), which is incorporated in step 2 above, is in `code/01-metadata`:

 * `envo_hierarchy_lookup.ipynb`

 A metadata template generator, for future metadata collection, is provided as a Python script and a Markdown version of an IPython notebook in `code/01-metadata`:

+* `metadata_template_generator.py`
 * `metadata_template_generator.md`
-* `metadata_template_generator.py`

 ### 3 Generating figures

+This section describes the code for generating each figure from the observation and metadata tables produced above.
+Figures are numbered as in Thompson et al. (2017).

 #### 3.1 Environment type and provenance of EMP samples included in this meta-analysis (Fig. 1)